Collections

 Prototypical Members

-The information about any particular member of a set might not be available, however it might be known what sort of entities were members of the set.
+The information about any particular member of a set might not be available, however general information might be known about the entities that are members of the set.
 For example, objects in a particular set might have been created by the same person, be classified as the same type, or have had the same owner.
 Works might be written in the same language, be about the same subject, and so on.
 As any entity can be a member of a set, this gives a lot of freedom to describe the sorts of things that have been grouped together.
-This is frequently true for Archives, described below, but also can be valuable for making the rationale for the set be more apparent, such as that the objects curated by a Paintings department are (generally) paintings.
+This is frequently true for Archives, but can also be valuable for making the rationale for the set be more apparent, such as that the objects curated by a Paintings department are (generally) paintings.

 The description of prototype member is embedded within the set as the value of the members_exemplified_by